anand-kamble/mcp-instagram/PUBLISHING.md

 # Publishing Guide

-This guide explains how to publish `insta-mcp` to npm using GitHub Actions.
+This guide explains how to publish `mcp-instagram` to npm using GitHub Actions.

 ## Prerequisites

 1. **npm account**: Create one at https://www.npmjs.com/signup
 2. **GitHub repository**: Your code should be on GitHub
-3. **npm package name availability**: Check if `insta-mcp` is available on npm
+3. **npm package name availability**: Check if `mcp-instagram` is available on npm

 ## Automated Publishing Setup